 Precautions in Herbicide treatment of a tree

-- It’s important to seek professional opinion on choosing the best herbicide appropriate for each tree species and application method.
+- It’s important to seek professional opinions on choosing the best herbicide appropriate for each tree species and application method.

 - Ensure you wear protective gear before spraying the herbicide and avoid having the herbicide get in touch with your skin.